 The training is conducted on a dataset of 238,400 small patches of size $\left(40 \times 40\right)$, extracted from 400 images from the BSD500 dataset \cite{arbelaez_contour_2011} and scaled to $[0,1]$.
-This number of training images is relatively small compared to typical deep-learning-based methods, which often rely on significantly bigger datasets to achieve good generalization \cite{9454311}.
-We use the ADAM optimizer with a batch size of 128, setting the learning rate to 0.005 for the filters $\mathbf W$ and the function $\boldsymbol \mu$, while all other parameters use a learning rate of 0.05.
-The model is trained for 5000 steps, and the learning rates are decayed by a factor of 0.75 every 500 steps.
-The full training procedure takes around 5.5 hours on a Tesla V100 GPU.
+The number of training images is relatively small compared to typical deep-learning-based methods, which often rely on significantly bigger datasets to achieve good generalization \cite{9454311}.
+We use the ADAM optimizer with a batch size of 128 and set the learning rate to 0.005 for the filters $\mathbf W$ and the function $\boldsymbol \mu$, while all other parameters use a learning rate of 0.05.
+The model is trained for 5,000 steps and the learning rates are decayed by a factor of 0.75 every 500 steps.
+The full training procedure takes about 5 hours on a Tesla V100 GPU.